 A small hand held torch is a useful item to have to hand, along with a planned and well stocked first aid kit Store the medical kit somewhere that is easy to get to if you need it in an emergency and include plasters, scissors, antiseptic cream, children’s paracetamol etc.

-Do you have any other van life essentials to add?
+There you go, our ultimate campervan essentials list!
+Do you have any to add?

 Disclosure: This post contains affiliate links.
 Should you click to purchase, this is at no extra cost to you, but I receive a small commission.